Ja90n/AnniMapBot/README.md

 # AnniMapBot
-A discord bot writin in javascript together with mineflyer to display the current maps in annihilation on shotbow.
+A discord bot wrote in javascript together with mineflayer to display the current maps in Annihilation on Shotbow.